perronejon/cis106/notes/notes3/notes3.md

 ### What is the shell prompt?

 The configurable text string that displays system information and waits for user input, usually showing the username, hostname, and current directory.
+A default format would be `user@hostname:~/path$`.

 ## Definition, usage, and examples of the following commands